At a Glance

 ✨Know Your Technical Stuff

-As an Electrical Supervisor, you'll need to demonstrate a solid understanding of electrical systems and safety regulations.
+As an Electrical Supervisor, you'll need to demonstrate a solid understanding of electrical systems and regulations.
 Brush up on relevant codes and standards, and be prepared to discuss your previous projects and how you managed them.

 ✨Show Leadership Skills